 - Interdisciplinary perspective, Lifelong learning, Scholarship, Communication, Critical

 - Learning Outcomes

-- Gain a familiarity with the working concepts and vocabulary of the field of narrative theory and "cognitive narratology" and apply that theoretical and conceptual knowledge to specific narrative texts in the form of an extended analytical essay
+- Gain a familiarity with the working concepts and vocabulary of the field of "cognitive literary studies" and apply that theoretical and conceptual knowledge to specific narrative texts in written assessment

 - Identify moments of convergence and divergence between what structures the experience of narratives in print (such as novels) on the one hand and those of digital fictions and gameworlds on the other